gamedevlabs/pix-e/README.md

     ```

 3.  **Set local Python version for the project:**
     Navigate to the root of the `pix-e` directory and set the local Python version.
 This creates a `.python-version` file.
+Note that you should replace `/path/to/your/pix-e` with the actual path to your project.
     ```bash
-    cd /Users/balkis/pix-e/
+    cd /path/to/your/pix-e
     pyenv local 3.10.0
     ```